 After another busy day you finally get dinner on the table.
 Everyone has been served, glasses filled, and you sink down into your chair.
 Then you hear it: “I don’t like this.
 I want pasta.
 Mommmy where’s mmyyy food?”
 Your three year old is sitting back, arms crossed, upturned nose.
 You have a picky eater.

 You’re not alone.
 I’ve seen kids pour ketchup on everything.
 I’ve seen kids refuse anything but noodles, cereal, or bananas.
 It’s very frustrating, worrying, and can make you feel quite ineffective and unappreciated.
-So what to do when your kid is a picky eater?
+So what do you do?
 Maybe you’ve already tried a few strategies; maybe you’ve tried them all.
 Well, I am going to share with you, what I think is, a pretty exciting and new approach to overcoming the picky eater problem.

 If your child is a picky eater, chances are you have seen some or all of the following advice: